w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 Parachains are operated and new blocks are authored by [collator nodes](../node/collator.md) that maintain "full-nodes" of a particular parachain.
 They retain all necessary information to be able to propose new blocks and execute transactions in a similar way as miners do in traditional PoW blockchains.
 A block proposed by a collator node will be checked by the validator node before it is accepted as a canonical state transition by the relay chain.

+## How will parachain slots be distributed?

+Parachain slots will be acquirable through auction, please see the [parachain slots](./candle.md) article.

 ## Deploying parachains

 Please see the builder's article on [deploying parachains](../build/deploy-parachains.md).